-The dating challenge has hit a stalemate.
+More importantly, the dating challenge has hit a stalemate.
 I’ve gone completely off Tinder, but I need to push through.
-Realizing that the only man texting you at the moment is an 18 year old gap student from work is sobering to say the least.
+Realizing that the only man texting you at the moment is an 18 year old gap student (although he is very mature for his age and very good looking – oh Jesus!) from work is sobering to say the least.
 So, it’s time for new tactics.
-I’m going to get a hobby, one which includes meeting men, like rock climbing, cycling, or wood work (steady).
+I’m going to get a hobby, one which includes meeting men, like rock climbing, cycling, or wood work, maybe I could try axe-throwing.
 I’m going to do some serious internet dating (ie on a laptop not my phone).
 I’m signing up to OKCupid and Match.com.
-Of course, flirting online is a whole other kettle of fish than chatting someone up in a bar.
+Flirting online is a whole other kettle of fish than chatting someone up in a bar.
 Grammar is important, as is timing, and you can’t rely on looks or ‘chemistry’.
-It’s not unsurprising therefore that people now pay $900 for someone else to do it.
-I often think that I come across better in an email than in person and so chatting online has never particularly perturbed me.
-However this isn’t translating into good dates so I am enlisting the help of my flatmate with my online dating chat.
-She slays it apparently.
-A friend has also offered to set me up with someone and I’m on the verge of asking all my friends to set me up as well.
+It’s not easy, and unsurprising therefore that people now pay $900 for someone else to do it.
+I sometimes think that I come across better in an email than in person and so chatting online has never particularly perturbed me.
+However this isn’t translating into good dates or great Tinder chat I think I just come across as vanilla, or perhaps just a bit of a snore.
+I’ve never recieved a dick pic, I’ve never had any explicit chat, not that I would want that.
+I’m lukcy that Tinder, and I know I’m probably in the minority here, has never been unpleasant.
+Anyway, I am enlisting the help of my flatmate and her boyfriend with my online dating chat.
+They both slay it apparently, they actually met on it I recently discovered.
+A friend has also offered to set me up with someone.
 Well, why not?

 This month I’ve also got into swimming.
-Even when there’s pumping drum n bass from aqua fit and four year olds being airlifted by their Dad’s in the pool, I find it relaxing.
+I find it relaxing and I can’t get enough.
 Not being able to use my phone probably has something to do with this and I love being in the water.

-I’ve eaten: Lamb, so, so much lamb – it was Easter.
-I originally wanted to call this post lambing season because of all the delicious lamb that’s been eaten.
-We had Ottolenghi lamb lasagna with a crusty butterbean topping, Waitrose recipe card lamb with Samphire; Samphire, what a salty surprise delight that turned out to be; Salt and vinegar Hula-hoops – finally made for adults in the new grab bag format – godsend.
-Chocolate digestives; Carrot cake (I made a fucking carrot cake); vegetarian food at Mildred’s which was a priceless experience because of the delicious things they do with vegetables but largely due to my Dad’s reaction to a vegetarian burger: “so there is a meat in this yes?”, Bella Italia in Bayswater, (it was fucking nice I tell you).
-Pastrami and pickles at Monty’s.
+Eat: Lamb, so, so much lamb – it IS Easter.
+We had Ottolenghi lamb lasagna with a crusty butterbean topping and Waitrose recipe card lamb with Samphire; Salt and vinegar Hula-hoops – finally made for adults in the new grab bag format – godsend; Carrot cake (I made a fucking carrot cake and it was delicious); vegetarian food at Mildred’s, even my meat-loving South African Dad loved the lentil burgers; Bella Italia in Bayswater, (it is fucking nice I tell you);a whole lot of Pastrami and pickles at Monty’s in Dalston.

 I also really enjoyed the Hockney, these are some of my favourites probably because I now bloody love swimming, and the one of his parents is lovely.